dfamonteiro/blog/blog/content/posts/karting.md

     return res
 ```

-Plotting a graph with the `Cumulative Lap Time` column would already give us lines that reflect the gaps between drivers, but all these lines would be going diagonally towards the top right of the chart.
-Live race trace tools usually deal with this by computing an average total race time, and subtracting this value from everyone's `Cumulative Lap Time`.
-Given that we don't have to do this on the fly we can manually pick a value that makes our chart look good.
+Plotting a graph with the `Cumulative Lap Time` column would already give us lines that reflect the gaps between drivers, but all these lines would be slope diagonally upward.
+Live race trace tools usually deal with this by computing an average total race time and subtracting that average from everyone's `Cumulative Lap Time`.
+We can take an easier approach and manually pick a value that makes our chart look good.

 ```python
 def calculate_race_trace_offsets(df: pandas.DataFrame) -> pandas.DataFrame: